roryp/stranglerfig/README.md

      These requests are routed to the legacy customer service.

-## Reference Implementation: Modern Java Web App Patterns
+## Modern Java Web App Patterns

-The Modern Web App pattern reference sample leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings centrally.
+Modern Web Apps leverage [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings centrally.
 This service is particularly useful when implementing the Strangler Pattern, as it supports feature toggling and the gradual rollout of new features.

-### Feature Flags and Azure App Configuration

 Feature Flipping enables dynamic activation and deactivation of features in Java applications.
 It allows developers to manage features without redeploying code.

-#### Example using Azure App Configuration in a Spring Boot Application
+### Example using Azure App Configuration in a Spring Boot Application

-To add feature flags to a Spring Boot application using Azure App Configuration, follow these steps:
+To add feature flags to a Spring Boot application using Azure App Configuration, you follow these steps:

 1. **Add the Dependency** to your `pom.xml`: